chotamode/ZWA_semestralka_todo/README.md

 - **Collaboration**: Users can collaborate on tasks.
 - **Admin Control**: An admin user can manage all tasks.

+## Types of users:

+- **User**: Basic user with permission to create and manage their own tasks.

+- **Admin**: a user with advanced permissions to manage user accounts and support other users.

+- **Owner**: A user with the highest privileges, capable of managing the entire system.

+Task Collaboration:

 ## Technologies Used

 The application is written in: